galkinvv/pradeque/README.md

   * all provided operations should operate in terms of iterating of contigous mem blocks.
    * the exception are operations that can be more efficiently computed without pre-contigous block iteration used even internally
 * C++11 header with high stdlib compatibility
+* Ensure headears are warning-free for hhigh warning levels
 * common code
  * so C++ version have to be wrapper around C passing const parameters generated from template arguments auto-generating wrapping extra parameter